 Rethymnon Beach - The sandy beach of Rethymno is just 1km east of the city centre, next to the Venetian port.
 A lovely beach with golden sand and crystal clear shallow waters and with nesting turtles May to September.
 The beach has great facilities and is conveniently close to all amenities of the city.

 Preveli Beach - Located in Rethymnon, Preveli Beach is one of the most attractive on the island.
 It boasts crystal clear waters and many palm trees.

 Kolokytha Beach - On the Kolokytha Peninsula, the beach can be reached by crossing the narrow isthmus occupied by windmills and heading for the small church of Agios Loukas.
-Here a small path will take you down to this uncrowded little beach.
+A small path takes you down to this uncrowded little beach.

-Driros Beach - A lovely spot backed by pine trees and views of Spinalonga island situated a few kms north of Elounda.
+Driros Beach - A lovely spot backed by pine trees and views of Spinalonga island situated a few kilometres north of Elounda.
 Here you will find sun loungers and a cafe with tables and chairs on a wooden jetty.
-Watersports are also available here.
+Water sports are also available here.

 Plaka - A little further on past Driros beach are two picturesque pebbly beaches with crystal clear waters.
 The beach of Agia Marina, named after the nearby Byzantine church, in front of a large hotel, has big pebbles and deep waters.
 Access is via a small path alongside the church cemetery.

 Geropotamos - Head out about 18 kms towards Heraklion to find this uncrowded sand and pebble beach.
 The sea is clean but deep with no lifeguard and so extra care should be taken with children.
 It can get windy in summer.

 Platanias - This well-organised, long beach with lovely soft sand is 4 kms east of Rethymnon, and is very popular during the summer months.